matthew-brett/barts-setup/barts_setup.md

 * In Proclaim, select a slide with text, and click "On Air".
 Check you see the output on the projector, and on the clergy monitor.

-### External USB sound box
+### USB SOUND

 * Connect 3.5mm church sound headphone jack to left input.
-* Plug micro-USB to USB-A cable into micro-USB socket at the back of the box.
+* Plug USB-C to USB-A cable into USB-C socket at the back of the box.

 ### IPAD